Patent Considerations for Autonomous Trucking Using Camera-Based Navigation

 Month 3: Integrate licensed patents into technical architecture, train engineering team, include references in regulatory filings, update investor pitch deck.

-• Regulatory Solidification: NHTSA guidance finalizing 2025-2026; strong IP becoming baseline for approval
+• NHTSA guidance is finalizing 2025-2026; strong IP is becoming baseline for approval

-• Investor Scrutiny: Post-Waabi round, Series B+ investors conduct deep IP due diligence correlating portfolio strength to valuations
+• Post-Waabi round, Series B+ investors conduct deep IP due diligence correlating portfolio strength to valuations

-• Patent Availability: Landscape crowding as industry matures; 2025 licensing terms more favorable than 2027
+• The patent landscape is crowding as the industry matures; 2025 licensing terms are likely more favorable than 2027

 Conclusion